 As you climb up to the top, pass the Portuguese Canon and follow the pavement heading towards the Observatory House building with National Monument to your back.

-The panorama enfolds out across the city’s Old and New Towns to Costorphine Hill and Fife.
+The panorama enfolds out across the city’s Old and New Towns to Corstorphine Hill and Stockbridge.
 You can see many striking landmarks of the city.
 Perched atop an extinct volcanic rock, Edinburgh Castle looks grand.
 Steeped in over 900 years of history, it attracts millions of visitors every year and is one of the most-visited castles in Scotland.

 Admire the layers of the house of Old Town with spires of The Hub and St Giles Cathedral poking up through the horizon against the backdrop of Pentland Hills.